ColinKennedy/ways/docs/plugin_advanced.rst

     export WAYS_DESCRIPTORS=/path/to/master.yml:/path/to/job/plugins/jobber.yml

 The two projects could have completely different runtime behaviors despite having the exact same Python code.
-Since jobber.yml comes after master.yml, it has a higher priority.

-In a real-world scenario, if you have a job-environment like this
+Or maybe instead of having projects point to different files on disk, you have a job-based environment like this.

 .. code-block :: bash

     export WAYS_DESCRIPTORS=/jobs/$JOB/config/ways

-And then define JOB, you can put Plugin Sheet files in one job-folder location and then not in another.

-Job1: "foo"

-.. code-block :: bash

-    export JOB=foo

-Job2: "bar"

-.. code-block :: bash

-    export JOB=bar

-"foo" might have a completely different runtime behavior than "bar", depending on what files are located in /jobs/foo/config/ways vs /jobs/bar/config/ways.
+Maybe one job is called "foo" and another is called "bar".

+/jobs/foo/config/ways and /jobs/bar/config/ways could have different Plugin Sheet files customized for each job's needs.

-With just a single file, Ways's plugin resolution completetly changes.
+With just a single, 8 line file, Ways's plugin resolution can completely change.